samuellee941/DA-student-life-census-data/README.md

 Strongest trait to sentiment correlations:

 1. Involvement (Sports/Arts) has the biggest skewing — participants score ~1 full point higher on community belonging, excitement to attend events, and comfort trying new activities (n ** 2 up to 0.16, which is a large effect).
-Chart 3 shows this clearly.
-2. Grade level matters a lot — Chart 2's heatmap shows a clear pattern: Grade 9s feel most supported and connected, and it drops steadily toward Grade 12.
+2. Grade level matters a lot — Grade 9s feel most supported and connected, and it drops steadily toward Grade 12.
 The biggest drops are in grading consistency, sense of having a trusted adult, and feeling equipped to balance academics with activities.
-3. Gender showed moderate effects on community belonging and excitement to come to school.
+5. Gender showed moderate effects on community belonging and excitement to come to school.
-4. Years at HKIS has weaker but real correlations — longer-tenured students find Instagram more useful and feel more aware of service opportunities, but find Microsoft Teams less useful.
+6. Years at HKIS has weaker but real correlations — longer-tenured students find Instagram more useful and feel more aware of service opportunities, but find Microsoft Teams less useful.